 3) Be Clear About Your Abandoned Items Policy Before and After Departure

-Many landlord move-out horror stories include items left behind by tenants, and abandoned items are a constant concern for any turnover process.
+Many landlord move-out horror stories include items left behind by tenants or other abandoned items that are a constant concern for any turnover process.

 4) Transfer Utilities